gitkraken/vscode-gitlens/README.md

 - Adds commands to open files, commits, branches, and the repository in the supported remote services, currently **BitBucket, GitHub, GitLab, and Visual Studio Team Services** — only available if a Git upstream service is configured in the repository
   - `Open Branch in Remote` command (`gitlens.openBranchInRemote`) — opens the current branch commits in the supported remote service
-  - `Open Line Commit in Remote` command (`gitlens.openCommitInRemote`) — opens the commit revision of the active line in the supported remote service
+  - `Open Commit in Remote` command (`gitlens.openCommitInRemote`) — opens the commit revision of the active line in the supported remote service
   - `Open File in Remote` command (`gitlens.openFileInRemote`) — opens the active file/revision in the supported remote service
   - `Open Repository in Remote` command (`gitlens.openRepoInRemote`) — opens the repository in the supported remote service